Partnership

 - Partner(s): Eureka

-This Book and Movie Club, a joint effort between Eureka and DPA, focused on addiction, disinformation, and violence stemming from social media in the context of Latin America.
-The Club featured two documentaries, a fiction movie, and a book related to the topic that addressed questions such as, Does monetization imply addition?
-How is social media used to spread hatred and violence?
-What is surveillance capitalism, and how does it relate to the business model of Internet platforms?
-The Club concluded with a panel discussion led by Paula Villarreal (Data Scientist & Full Stack Engineer), Matías González (Observatorio Legislativo del CELE), and Julie Ricard (Eureka Founder), and moderated by Ivette Yáñez (DPA).
+The Book and Movie Club “Networks’ Capitalism: Addiction, Disinformation and Violence”, by DPA and Eureka, focused on addiction, disinformation, and violence stemming from social media in the context of Latin America.
+It featured a panel discussion led by Paula Villarreal (Data Scientist & Full Stack Engineer), Matías González (Observatorio Legislativo del CELE), and Julie Ricard (Eureka Founder), and moderated by Ivette Yáñez (DPA).

 Eureka Moment Workshops